alro5921/problem-gambling-study/README.md

 The profit matrix depends entirely on the planned early intervention.
 Are we simply sending the subscriber a non-compulsory email about gambling addiction and availiable interventions+resources?
 There we can accept a relatively large false positive rate.
 Are we taking a more drastic account action, such as a deposit limit or w/e?
 We'd want a much lower false positive rate.

+### Limitations

+I discarded the "reopen" tickets, but in many cases the prior ban date can be pretty easily inferred by a rather sudden drop in activity!

+I'm confident I could make a large portion of these dropped datapoints useful.

+This of course comes from a casino's POV, who I'm not saying are biased here buuut.
+Also most of these are self-reported, the casino itself didn't do much actual p I'm not saying the casino didn't have the best interest of its patrons at heart.

+I would very much like to run more models, LSTM in particular would be very interesting.